4-H belongs to the United States.

 End of Year Financial Audit

 Each year in August, clubs must conduct an audit of their club finances.
-The audit must be conducted by three people (a member, a leader, and a parent) who are not the people who is not a signatory on the checking account and should not be related to the club treasurer.
+The audit must be conducted by three people (a member, a leader, and a parent) who are not a signatory on the checking account and should not be related to the club treasurer.
 In performing the fiscal review, the following information should be examined – bank statements, cancelled checks, copies of bills paid, deposit slips, receipts for cash received by the club.
 The following steps should be followed:

 - Ensure the bank statements for the club account are included with the Illinois 4-H Treasurer’s Record Book, so that they can be reviewed during the fiscal review.